alexkovalevv/wp-disable-admin-ad/readme.txt

 - The plugin relaxes dynamic classes server-side and filters them client-side.
 Try re-selecting the parent container or a node with a stable id/label.
 Data attributes (data-test/testid/qa) are preferred.

 = How to reset all rules? =
-- Settings → Disable Admin Ad & ad blocker → "Reset all rules".
+- Settings → AdsDestroyer - disable admin ad & adblocker → "Reset all rules".

 == Changelog ==